XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/amendments.md

 ---
 # Amendments

-The amendment system uses the consensus process to approve any changes to the XRP Ledger.
-Fully-functional changes are introduced as amendments; validators then vote on these changes.
+The amendment system uses the consensus process to approve any changes that affect transaction processing on the XRP Ledger.
+Fully-functional, transaction process changes are introduced as amendments; validators then vote on these changes.
 If an amendment receives more than 80% support for two weeks, the amendment passes and the change applies permanently to all subsequent ledger versions.
 Disabling a passed amendment requires a new amendment to do so.

-**Note:** Bug fixes don't require amendments.
+**Note:** Bug fixes that change transaction processes also require amendments.

 <!-- TODO: Move this to an amendment tutorial.
 Every amendment has a unique identifying hex value and a short name.
 The short name is for readability only; servers can use different names to describe the same amendement ID, and the names aren't guaranteed to be unique.
 The amendment ID should be the SHA-512Half hash of the amendment's short name.